tim-smart/effect-io-ai/effect/Option-asVoid.md

 # asVoid

-Maps the `Some` value of this `Option` to the `void` constant value.
+Replaces the value inside a `Some` with the constant value `void`, leaving `None` unchanged.

+**Details**

+This function transforms an `Option` by replacing the value inside a `Some` with `void`.
+If the `Option` is `None`, it remains unchanged.

-This is useful when the value of the `Option` is not needed, but the presence or absence of the value is important.
+This is particularly useful in scenarios where the presence or absence of a value is significant, but the actual content of the value is irrelevant.

 To import and use `asVoid` from the "Option" module: